 Please send your resume and a completed application to Danielle Gallant at email@example.com or drop them off at the Career Center in L/L Bldg.
 E Rm.
 140.

-The Career Peer Mentor (CPM) program is a leadership program for sophomores, juniors and seniors who are interested in promoting the mission of the Career Center while actively assisting students with their career aspirations and life-long learning goals.
-Career Peer Mentors are trained to lead career programs and workshops, provide resume reviews and information to students regarding their career development while serving as a representative of our office.
+The Career Peer Mentor (CPM) program is a leadership program for sophomores, juniors and seniors who are interested in promoting the mission of the Career Center while actively assisting students with their career aspirations and learning goals through peer advising, workshops and outreach to student groups.

-- Serve as the front line at the Davis Center space using a professional triage process.
+- Serve as the front line to welcome visitors in the Career + Experience Hub using a professional triage process.

-- Facilitate resume workshops and small student group trainings on career topics.
+- Facilitate weekly workshops and student club workshop requests on general career topics.

-- Assist with Drop-Ins by working with students one on one, and to serve as a peer mentor with the career development process.
+- Assist with Drop-Ins by working with students 1:1 and to serve as a peer mentor with the career development process.

-- Perform resume reviews either within 1:1 consultations or Catamount Job Link.
+- Perform resume reviews either within 1:1 consultations or through our online job/internship database, Catamount Job Link.

-- Assist with the marketing of our large and small events through posters, outreach, announcements and social media.
+- Assist with the marketing of the Career Center’s events, workshops, and Hub partners through bulletin boards, tabling, outreach and social media.

 - Leadership experience